Khalid Mahmood (field hockey)

-Khalid Mahmood (born 28 December 1941) is a Pakistani former field hockey player who captained the national team.
+Khalid Mahmood (خالد محمود; 28 December 1941 – 10 September 2026) was a Pakistani field hockey player who captained the national team.
 He was born in Punjab.
 He won a gold medal at the 1968 Summer Olympics in Mexico City, and a silver medal at the 1964 Summer Olympics in Tokyo.

+Mahmood died on 10 September 2026, at the age of 84.
+His funeral prayer was offered at Raja Ghulam Rasool Nagar in Faisalabad, on 11 September.
+He was later buried at his family graveyard.